Earning a living... 職歴

 The "Edo Jidai" (Edo period 1603-1868) blocking sled at Johoku's practice field.
 It was more dangerous than useful, but it’s all we had (we broke it in 2009).
 As you can probably deduce, this is definitely the "anti-Nebraska" program with regard to facilities; and that’s not entirely a bad thing.
 Apparently for some it would be considered a luxury to have "blue chip" athletes, state of the art weight rooms, and indoor practice facilities.
 Grounds keepers and training staff might also be considered frivolous depending on where you are.
 What an eye opener this experience was for me coming from America.
 As a result of what I’ve had to deal with here consider me a convert.
 Somehow it all seems more fitting to do things the hard way.
 Overcoming difficulty is the definition of preparation.
 If weights are heavy, they’re good enough to lift.
 If weather is bad, practice in it. ...No squat rack or blocking sled available?
 Use a mountain. ...No trainer?
 Tape the players yourself, or better yet, teach them to tape themselves.
 If the players have low motivation for rigorous training, train with them.
 I strongly believe that having everyone involved in the minutia of the day to day makes for a better organization.
 Though football in Japan isn’t developed to anywhere near the level that it is in the US, I’ve come to realize that a lot of what’s deemed as necessary in American football programs isn’t.
 In the various (US) football programs that I’ve been a part of over the years we didn’t always make full use of what we had.
 Though by no means impoverished many of those football programs aspired to emulate what the most bloated programs were doing.
 There’s a mentality that the most newfangled facilities somehow improve the quality of the sport.
 Case in point: in the summer of 2008 I met a young “aspiring” high school football player from Kyushu (see “the Guys from Fukuoka”).
 He and his three teammates had travelled three hours by bus to Hiroshima just to practice with my six players.
 The kid had a huge heart and the physical ability to match.
 In the various drills he excelled in each.
 He caught everything I threw, too high, too far, too low.
 He clearly stood out from everyone and had a big, eager smile on his face the whole time.
 I looked down at his feet and noticed he had two un-matching shoes, both of which were completely worn out.
 Turns out, he didn’t own any (Click photo for more)

-The stairway to pain...
+The "stairway to pain"...

-The stairway to pain...
+The "stairway to pain"...

-The "mountain" was made of dirt with a 150 yard, steep stairway at it's base. ...This is where we trained our legs for power and stamina. ...These stairs go vertical about 150 feet from the ground and are about 150 yards total in length.
+The mountain next to Johoku's campus had 150 yards of steep stairs. ...This is where we trained our legs for power and stamina. ...These stairs go vertical about 150 feet from the ground and are about 150 yards total in length.
 The stairs extend another 10 yards downward beyond the bottom of this picture (they are blocked by a small cemetery), and another 60 yards or so upward beyond the grey pole in the upper center of this picture.
 The players hated this mountain training.
 They didn't speak English, but if they heard me say the word "mountain" they'd start mumbling profanity in Japanese. ...After the weight training (...usually 2 twice a week) was finished we would run from the school (...1/2 a mile downhill from this place) to the base of this mountain.
 We would usually run 2 or 3 sprints up the staircase, intermittently doing plyometrics at the bottom. ...Occasionally, we’d run to the top of this mountain, turn to the left, and follow the mountain trail on a roundabout 1/2 mile course that would lead us back here where we started. ...We (myself included) always ran in full football gear in all weather. ...When we first started the mountain training, the players always complained.
 After we started "blowing out" teams in the second half of games, they seemed as if they actually looked forward to the mountain training. ...Back in 2007, when I first started using the mountain trail, I would run with the team just to the top of the stairs and wait for them to return from the trail run. ...The very first time I sent the players off to run the trail, only half of them came back. ...The rest had gotten lost and took about 30 minutes to return.
 Since then, I always ran with them and made sure to carry my cell phone. ...There are some benefits to training with the players, such as: understanding how they felt based on the current conditions which allowed me to make adjustments.
 It was also a useful psychological tactic (click photo for more examples of daily routine integrated "free training" ).

 ...The timekeepers.
 Kobe 2006